dgraph-io/dgraph-docs/content/howto/retrieving-debug-information.md

 - `mutex`: Mutex profile reports the lock contentions.
 When you think your CPU is not fully utilized due to a mutex contention, use this profile.

 - `trace`: this capture a wide range of runtime events.
 Execution tracer is a tool to detect latency and utilization problems.
 You can examine how well the CPU is utilized, and when networking or syscalls are a cause of preemption for the goroutines.

-Tracer is useful to:

-Understand how your goroutines execute.

-Understand some of the core runtime events such as GC runs.
+Tracer is useful to identify poorly parallelized execution, understand some of the core runtime events, and how your goroutines execute.

-Identify poorly parallelized execution.